bullockw/DR-Rackware/workshop.md

 4. Launch the instance in the target compartment (This should be the same compartment as the one that will contain the instances of the migrated servers.)
 ![](./screenshots/launch.png)
 5. Enter a Name for the instance.\
-    a.	dr_rackware_rmm
+    a.	e.g. dr_rackware_rmm
 6. Give the instance a shape appropriate for your deployment.
 7. In the ‘Add SSH Keys’ either upload your ssh key to connect to the instance after it is created or paste the key contents
     ![](./screenshots/add-ssh-keys.png)

-## Section 3: Configure the Rackware Migration Components
+## Section 3: Configure the RackWare Migration Components
-Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the Rackware deployment configuration.
+Use the following **[guide](https://www.rackwareinc.com/rackware-rmm-oracle-marketplace-dr-march-2020)** to complete the RackWare deployment configuration.
 (Use the passthrough method)

 ## Section 4: Connect the new instance to the Backup database
 1. Start an ssh connection to the newly created instance.